raodi53708/Information-Retrieval/README.md

 # Data-Science
-This Repository contains all the Data Science assignments and projects done in R and Python.
+This Repository contains the information retrieval assignments done in Python.